-If you are ARE NOT a Florida resident and you have a real estate license (either sales associate or broker) from Alabama, Arkansas, Connecticut, Georgia, Indiana, Mississippi, Nebraska, Oklahoma or Tennessee, you may become a Florida licensee by passing a 40-question Florida real estate law exam with a score of 75 percent or more.
+If you are ARE NOT a Florida resident and you have a real estate license (either sales associate or broker) from Alabama, Arkansas, Connecticut, Georgia, Mississippi, Nebraska, or Oklahoma, you may become a Florida licensee by passing a 40-question Florida real estate law exam with a score of 75 percent or more.
 Once you become licensed in Florida, you will still be responsible for completing the same post-licensing and continuing education required for Florida resident licensees.

 If you plan on moving to Florida and have a real estate license from one of the mutual recognition states, be advised that it is best that you DO NOT become a Florida resident before obtaining your Florida real estate license, as you will FORFEIT your ability to obtain a Florida license by just taking a 40 question Florida real estate law exam.

 The Florida Department of Business and Professional Regulations Website answers questions a licensee from another state might have regarding obtaining a license in Florida.
 It lists all the current mutual recognition states that have an agreement with Florida.
 This website also has the basic information regarding the requirement to obtain a Florida Real Estate Sales Associate License or a Florida Real Estate Broker License.

 You're just a few steps away from your Florida Real Estate License:

 Step Three: Study The Law Portion Using either the Sales or Broker QBank